caenrigen/vscode-jupytext-sync/README.md

     -   Toggle cells to raw format and back to default code.
 Keyboard shortcuts available.
 -   **Compact Notebook Layout**: An optional command to apply recommended VSCode settings for a more compact and user-friendly notebook layout, similar to traditional Jupyter interfaces.
 -   **Python Interpreter Flexibility**:
-    -   Uses the Python interpreter configured in the [MS Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) by default.
+    -   Attempts are made to automatically discover Python executables that are able to invoke Jupytext via the [MS Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) if installed.
-    -   Allows to configure a custom Python executable path for `jupytext` if needed.
+    -   Allows to configure a custom Python executable path for `jupytext` if needed (via `jupytextSync.pythonExecutable` config).

 ## Recommended Workflow